gitstua/gitstua/README.md

 - 🌱 I’m currently learning ... anything I think is able to be fixed
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 N/A
 - 💬 Ask me about ...
-GitHub Actions, Azure DevOps, Web Workloads
+GitHub, Actions, Azure DevOps, Web Workloads
 - 📫 How to reach me: ... www.stuarteggerton.com
 - 😄 Pronouns: ... he/him
 - ⚡ Fun fact: ...
 I helped design the SAAB 95